Notes on John 10

 the Good Shepherd sent to save them.
 No person the Father has given to the Son

 opts out of this salvation.
-For that gift to Christ means that salvation will
+For the Father’s gift of a bride for Christ means

 E. His Sheep Never Perish